shacker/tangerine/readme.md

 The provided template examples are meant to represent "reasonable defaults" and to show most possible templatetag usages.
 By all means, rearrange and season to taste (copy templates dir into your project's templates dir and tweak).

+### FIXME How to copy over and customize templates.

 ### Required in container site templates

 Your `base.html` template must include: